 - Vodka: For best results, use unflavored Vodka in this recipe.

 - Cranberry Moscow Mule for a large group: You can mix vodka, lime juice and cranberry juice for the desired quantity and refrigerate in a pitcher.
 When your guests arrive, add chilled ginger beer and stir a few times to mix everything.
-Pour ice in glasses and pour the drink over it.
+Pour ice into glasses and pour the drink over it.
 Garnish with lime slices and cranberries.

 Frequently Asked Questions

 Nope!
 Frankly, it's more a marketing gimmick than a significant scientific reason.
-Serve it in whatever glass you like, highballs, cocktail glasses, copper mugs.
+Serve it in whatever glass you like: highballs, cocktail glasses, copper mugs.

-Traditionally Moscow Mule is made with ginger beer, which is a ginger-spiced soda.
+Traditionally, Moscow Mule is made with ginger beer, which is a ginger-spiced soda.
 If you cannot find ginger beer, you can use ginger ale instead, which is slightly sweeter and less spicy than ginger beer.
 Since the cranberry juice is tart, it balances the 'slightly sweeter' ginger ale really well.

 Vodka is the traditional choice for the Moscow mule.

-Popular Holiday Drinks
+Popular Drinks On The Blog

-More Low Carb Cocktails on the Blog
+More Low-Carb Cocktails on the Blog

 Cranberry Moscow Mule (Regular & Low Carb)